LED-LCD vs. Plasma

 Editor’s Note: TV manufacturers stopped making plasma TVs in 2014.
-To learn about current TV technologies, please read our TV buying guide.
+To learn about current TV technologies, please read our TV buying guide or our OLED vs LED article.
 Thanks for visiting Crutchfield.com.

 Considering a flat-panel TV?
 The latest LED-LCD and plasma TVs deliver outstanding picture quality, and both display technologies get a little better every year.
 Each type has a different set of strengths that make it more suitable for certain viewing situations.

 In this article, we'll cover the pros and cons of each type, and explain some of the most common "tech-speak" in terms that will help you make apples-to-apples comparisons when you're shopping.
 You'll learn everything you need to know to figure out which flat-panel type is right for you.
 And if you'd like to dig a little deeper and learn how these skinny panels create such beautiful images, the second half of the article explains how the two technologies work.

 Why we call 'em "LED-LCD" and not "LED" TVs

 Some people mistakenly believe that so-called "LED TVs" use a new display technology.
 The term is frequently used by TV manufacturers and many retailers, but LED TVs are just LCD TVs that use an LED backlight instead of a fluorescent one.
 LED-LCD TVs generally have better contrast and more accurate colors than fluorescent-backlit models, and the LEDs are also very energy efficient.

 At this point (9/13), nearly all LCD TVs from major brands use LED backlights, except for very basic models and TVs designed for outdoor use.
 For more information, see our video on LCD backlighting.